adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```

 Note that there is no rolling, only a mechanical incentive to include other characters in the moment when you heal.
 This is compelling for obvious reasons and fits excellently into MHs vibe.
 But it doesn't quite work for healing shock, I think.
+And the tremulus shock healing also is totally off vibe.

 ```
 To treat a character with three or more shock, roll +stock spent.